-To prevent the spread within Colorado, the CDA imposed and will enforce a quarantine on the movement of all ash tree products and hardwood firewood out of Boulder County.
+To prevent the spread within Colorado, the CDA imposed and has enforced quarantine on the movement of all ash tree products and hardwood firewood out of Boulder County.
 The quarantine took effect Nov.
 12, 2013.
-After discussions with the city of Boulder, Boulder County and local trash haulers, CDA also included small portions of Jefferson and Weld counties to include two landfills within the quarantine area to facilitate movement of flood debris and EAB-infested material.
+After discussions with the City of Boulder, Boulder County and local trash haulers, CDA also included small portions of Jefferson and Weld counties to include two landfills within the quarantine area to facilitate movement of flood debris and EAB-infested material.

 The quarantine prohibits the movement of all untreated plants and plant parts of the genus Fraxinus (all ash trees) out of the quarantined area and includes, but is not limited to:

 - Chips and mulch, either composted or uncomposted